ui/django-thumbnails/README.md

 ## Performance

-If you need to fetch multiple thumbnails at once, use `fetch` function for better performance. `fetch` uses Redis pipeline to retrieve thumbnail metadata in one go, avoiding multiple round trips to Redis.
+If you need to fetch multiple thumbnails at once, use the provided `fetch_thumbnails` function for better performance. `fetch_thumbnails` uses Redis pipeline to retrieve thumbnail metadata in one go, avoiding multiple round trips to Redis.

 ```python